 \subsection{Flexible Multi-Band Utilization}

 The inclination of communications technologies towards high-frequency bands becomes more appealing due to the increased system capacity and throughput demands of cellular users.
-Flexible usage of available frequency bands, depending on the user and service requirements, is envisioned to be an inherent characteristic of the future wireless networks.\\
+Furthermore, flexible usage of available frequency bands, depending on the user and service requirements, is envisioned to be an inherent characteristic of future wireless networks \cite{9083851}.

-Millimeter wave (mmWave) spectrum is starting to be exploited in 5G.
-It provides new benefits, such as multi-giga bit data rates and reduced interference, however, the use of mmWave bands in 5G is limited by the current International Mobile Telecommunications (IMT) standards.
+The millimeter Wave (mmWave) spectrum is starting to be exploited in 5G.
+It provides new benefits, such as multi-gigabit data rates and reduced interference, however, the use of mmWave bands in 5G is limited by the current International Mobile Telecommunications (IMT) regulations.
 In World Radiocommunication Conference 2019 (WRC-19), additional 17.25 GHz of spectrum is identified for IMT, where only 1.9 GHz of bandwidth was available before \cite{wrc19}.
-Therefore, it is expected that spectrum availability in these bands and consequently its flexible utilization will increase during the upcoming years.
+Therefore, it is expected that spectrum availability in these bands and consequently its flexible utilization will increase during the upcoming years \cite{8798636}.
 Moreover, beyond 52.6 GHz communications is one of the agenda items for 3GPP Release 17 \cite{8826541}.\\

 Frequency bands from 100 GHz to 3 THz are envisioned as a candidate spectrum for 6G communications \cite{8732419}.
-If THz communications is employed in 6G, it promises a way of dealing with the spectrum scarcity issue by providing an additional degree of flexibility in assigning the most suitable frequency resources for given scenarios.\\
+If THz communications is employed in 6G, it promises a way of dealing with the spectrum scarcity issue by providing an additional degree of flexibility in assigning the most suitable frequency resources for given scenarios \cite{9049790}.\\

-Apart from mmWave and THz communications, visible light communications (VLC) also provides spectrum flexibility as a candidate RAT for 6G networks \cite{9083805}.
-Besides, a new degree of freedom that is information source flexibility is exploited using visible light sources.\\
+Apart from mmWave and THz communications, Visible Light Communications (VLC) also provides spectrum flexibility as a candidate key enabler for 6G networks \cite{9210383, 9083805, 9208801}.
+Moreover, a new degree of freedom that is information source flexibility is exploited using visible light sources.\\

 Spectrum coexistence is another important issue in need of flexible spectrum utilization \cite{9083786, 9083851}.
 Indeed, the coexistence of cellular communications, Wi-Fi, satellite networks, and radar systems is inevitable in the future due to both scarce resources and increasing growth in user demands.
-To exemplify, the coexistence of radar and cellular communication in mmWave frequency bands becomes more popular nowadays \cite{8917703}.
-Moreover, the idea of dynamic spectrum access (DSA) relies on the spectrum coexistence.
+To exemplify, the coexistence of radar and cellular communications in mmWave frequency bands becomes more popular nowadays \cite{8917703}.
+Moreover, the idea of Dynamic Spectrum Access (DSA) relies on the spectrum coexistence \cite{9193934}.\\